FBI Director Chris Wray defends the 'real FBI' against criticism from House Republicans

 Republicans have held hearings with former FBI agents, Twitter executives and federal officials to make the case that the FBI has been corruptly using its powers against Trump and the right.
 The GOP has formed a special committee on "weaponization" of government, also led by Jordan, to investigate abuse.

-Jordan and the leaders of the House Oversight and Accountability Committee and the House Ways and Means Committee opened a joint investigation into the Hunter Biden case, citing testimony from two IRS whistleblowers who say the Justice Department meddled with their work.
+Along with GOP leaders of the House Oversight and Accountability Committee and the House Ways and Means Committee, the panels opened a joint investigation into the Hunter Biden case, citing testimony from two IRS whistleblowers who say the Justice Department meddled with their work.

 The department has denied the allegations and said that U.S. Attorney David Weiss in Delaware, the federal prosecutor who led the investigation, always had full authority over the case.
 Weiss was appointed during the Trump administration.